Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 Session 8: Adopting new ways of living

- All these sessions help you combat your fear and insecurities, and lead your way through the program **until you stay at RESILIEN**S. These program are supposed to be completed within 7 days and then you will move to the next session by default or may **also change the session the URL we provide par your choice.** The app notifies you of the session you **have left undone**.
+ All these sessions help you combat your fear and insecurities, and lead your way through the program until you stay at RESILIENS.
+These program are supposed to be completed within 7 days and then you will move to the next session by default or may also change the session the URL we provide par your choice.
+The app notifies you of the session you have left undone.
 Not only that, we have a community of experts who can guide you through your journey.
 Also, we are 24/7 available to look after your needs and guide you whenever you feel low.

 DO NOT JUST THINK, TAKE A STEP AHEAD AND JOIN US!